sakksoftware/hse-mcmaster-prodution/README.md

   params:
   * `lang` - the language the results should be in

+* `GET /filters`
+  returns a list of all available filters

 * `GET /user`
   returns information about the currently signed up user.